Cot–caught merger: Origin

-In North America, the first evidence of the merger (or its initial conditions) comes from western Pennsylvania as far back as the data show.
+In North America, the first evidence of the merger (or its initial conditions) comes from western Pennsylvania as far back as the data shows.
 From there, it entered Upper Canada (what is now Ontario).
 In the mid-19th century, the merger also independently began in eastern New England, possibly influencing the Canadian Maritimes, though the merger is in evidence as early as the 1830s in both regions of Canada: Ontario and the Maritimes.
 Fifty years later, the merger "was already more established in Canada" than in its two U.S. places of origin.
 In Canadian English, further westward spread was completed more quickly than in English of the United States.